Just Wait

 Showers to clean

-Dust bunnies underneath the beds
+Dust bunnies underneath beds

 Bread to bake and lunch to make